+I’m the councillor for Sugarloaf Ward in Nillumbik Council.
 I’ve lived in North Warrandyte for the past 13 years and have been a strong advocate on issues affecting the Nillumbik community, including the need for better protections for neighbourhood character and the environment as well as improved road safety and community infrastructure.

 I have the energy and vision to make things happen.
 My community work includes being a member of a number of local community groups, including:

 - Friends of Nillumbik

 Working hard for my community is important to me and that is why I love being a councillor.